 If deciding to travel this way you will have to walk out of the airport area to the main road and try to stop a small bus (daladala) going to city centre.
 The city centre is to the right when you have the airport at your back.
 Remember that they drive on the left side of the road in Tanzania, so you will have to cross the road.
 Look for people waiting for a bus and join them.
 You might as well try to ask about the buses to town.
 The daladalas are often already loaded with people going to town, so you might see some busses passing before you can get on to one.
 Mind your luggage – most likely they will throw it on the roof if it is possible or if you are lucky you will get it inside somewhere.
 Are you traveling light then this might work well.

 Arriving Dar es Salaam with boat from Zanzibar?
 It is not far to walk to the bus stand at Posta (described above), but it can be wise to take a taxi for the 2-3 minutes it takes instead of walking around in the crowded down town area with your back-pack or suitcase, especially if you do not know the way.
-You can also negotiate a price for taxi straight to Makumbusho (described above).
+You can also negotiate a price for taxi straight to Makumbusho / Mwenge (described above) after asking him wich station has the buses for Tegeta/Bagamoyo these days.
 If deciding to take a taxi you will not need any assistance from the «hang-arounds» at the port.
 Instead go straight to the left outside the port houses and across the street where many taxis are waiting.

 Arriving at Bagamoyo bus station («stendi«), get to the main road by the petrol station and the post office, turn right and walk up the small hill for a few minutes.
 Take the first dirt road to the left and walk another few minutes until you se the «Moyo Mmoja Guesthouse» sign.
 Its a bout 10 minutes walk from the bus station – or you can take a Pikipiki – motorbike taxi (about 500 – 1000 Tshs daytime), or a Bajaji – auto rickshaw/three-wheeler (about 1000-2000 Tshs).